fredzannarbor/Codexes2Gemini/README.md

 **Gemini** is Latin for "twins", often referring to the half-brothers Castor and Pollux in Greek mythology.
 Gemini is also the name of [Google's flagship generative AI model](https://gemini.google.com/), chosen to reflect the dual nature of language models, which are able to both understand and generate human language.
 Gemini is a state-of-the-art large language model whose 2-million-token context window (July 2024) makes it ideally suitable for interacting with codexes.

-This library provides tools for being creative with codexes!
+## Key Features

+- **Metadata Generation:**  Create rich metadata for your book based on its actual content, rather than assumptions.
+- **Parts-of-the-Book Awareness**: Make your prompts and context fully aware of the inherent logical structure of codex books, known as the "parts of the book".
+- **Facts and Assumptions In Context**:
+- **Outline Generation:** Craft detailed outlines for codex books using your chosen personas.
+- **Content Generation:**  Write entire books using a long codex as factual context for your outline.

 ## Installation

-1. You can install the software via **pip install codexes2gemini.*  It's a good idea to create a virtual environment first, as C2G will install latest versions of various dependencies that may clash with your existing setup.
+1. You can install the software via **pip install codexes2gemini.**  It's a good idea to create a virtual environment first, as C2G will install latest versions of various dependencies that may clash with your existing setup.
 2. **You need to specify your Gemini API key as an environment variable.**  This is done by setting the `GEMINI_API_KEY` environment variable to your API key.
 For example, on a Linux or macOS system, you could run the following command in your terminal:

    ```bash